dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 * It seems Pin 5 needs to be pulled down for more than 500ms for the handshake to take place.

-* Once started, the console will send a 4-byte start sequence of `A1 A2 A3 A4`, around 46us later followed by 12 byte command of `19 01 03 07 00 A5 02 01 7E 00 00 00` repeatedly.
-It will send those commands every 100ms (10Hz) for 3 seconds.
-If no response is received it will give up and wait for another event on the line.
+* Once started, the console will send a 4-byte start sequence of `A1 A2 A3 A4`, around 46us later followed by 12 byte command of `19 01 03 07 00 A5 02 01 7E 00 00 00`.
+It will send those commands repeatedly every 100ms (10Hz) for 3 seconds.
+If no response is received it gives up and wait for another event on the line.

 * under construction...